You're Visitor #

 WiFi

-2005 Equipment Update : People seem confused about what they need to access WiFi, so I thought I'd put my recommendations here.
+People seem confused about what they need to access WiFi, so I thought I'd put my recommendations here.
 If you've got a newer laptop, your WiFi antenna is included.
-I have a slightly older laptop, so I purchased a WiFi card.
-First one was a ZyXEL Wireless LAN USB Adapter from ZyAIR for $50.
-It was a separate "antenna" unit that plugged into my USB port.
-Bought it at a campground in Ft.
-Lauderdale and it worked fine with their system, but got spotty service elsewhere.
-So, I bought a Motorola card from Walmart for $42 (photo below).
-It worked better and more consistently than the ZyXEL.
-After joining up with WiFiRV, I decided to try one of the cards they recommended.
-Since then, I've tried several others, ranging from $50 to $100 - see more detail on that below.
+If you have a really old laptop or a desktop computer, you will need to purchase a WiFi card.
+I've tried several, ranging from $50 to $100 - see more detail on that below.
 It's obviously up to you on how much you want to spend.
 What you need depends on where you'll be using your system.
 If you're always inside a Starbuck's, the cheapest will probably do fine.
 If you're in the outer reaches of a campground with WiFi, the antenna might be needed.

-WiFi HotSpot Finders : As I said on the main page -- At many RV resorts, you'll find private individuals that have their broadband DSL or cable modem set up such that it can be accessed free with your WiFi card.
-You can find these by simply setting up your computer with the WiFi card, then opening your Browser to see if you have a connection.
+As I said on the main page -- At many RV resorts, you'll find private individuals that have their broadband DSL or cable modem set up such that it can be accessed free with your WiFi card.
+You can find these by simply setting up your computer with the WiFi capability, then opening your Browser to see if you have a connection.
 Another way to find them is using one of the WiFi HotSpot finders.
 There are many out there, but the free one that I use is NetStumbler.
 Click the NetStumbler image below to go to their site for a free download.
 Their website is also a good source of WiFi news, forum, and more elaborate software that you can purchase.

 This is a Wi-Fi Card